 The REIT provisions of the Code may limit our ability to hedge our liabilities.
 Under these provisions, any income that we generate from transactions intended to hedge our interest rate, inflation and/or currency risks will be excluded from gross income for purposes of the 75% and 95% gross income tests if the instrument hedges (1) interest rate risk on liabilities incurred to carry or acquire real estate, (2) risk of currency fluctuations with respect to any item of income or gain that would be qualifying income under the 75% or 95% gross income tests, or (3) the instrument was entered into to "offset" certain instruments described in clauses (1) or (2) of this sentence and certain other requirements are satisfied and such instrument is properly identified under applicable Treasury Department regulations.
 Income from hedging transactions that do not meet these requirements is likely to constitute non-qualifying income for purposes of both of the gross income tests.
-As a result of these rules, we may need to limit our use of advantageous hedging techniques or implement these hedges through a TRS.
-This could otherwise want to bear.
+As a result of these rules, we may need to limit our use of advantageous hedging techniques or implement those hedges through a TRS.
+This could increase the cost of our hedging activities because our TRSs would be subject to tax on gains or expose us to greater risks associated with changes in interest rates than we would otherwise want to bear.
 In addition, losses in a TRS generally will not provide any tax benefit, except for being carried forward against future taxable income of such TRS.